 Porsche has announced that it has developed an application to allow a parcel delivery agent to open the car.
 Only kidding.
 No, they’re serious.
-I have first-hand experience of some bad guys trying to get me to open a Porsche.

 In fairness, with a lot of care the parcel drop off could be feasible.
 Oliver Döring, Financial Strategist at Porsche said: “We can use blockchain to transfer data more quickly and securely, giving our customers more peace of mind in the future, whether they are charging, parking or need to give a third party, such as a parcel delivery agent, temporary access to the vehicle.”